 Also document any limitations that could have an impact on how far or fast you can travel if you need to bug out.
 Document any personal needs too such as personal hygiene items, diapers or formula so you don’t forget to plan for these items.

 Documenting all of this information in your plan for each person provides a baseline to work from and lets you see where there are gaps or room for improvement.

 Maybe everyone’s fitness level is lower than it should be so a family fitness activity might be warranted as part of your survival plan.
 Include sections for skills each person has or is interested in as well as which skills they need to learn or improve upon.

 It makes sense to include a category in this section on communications.
 Make sure to include cell phone and landline numbers for each family member in your household as well any relatives that may live elsewhere.
 Have a plan for communicating with family during a crisis or if family members are separated.

-Consider alternative methods of emergency communication other than landlines and cell phones which may be jammed or not functioning.
+Consider methods of emergency communications other than landlines and cell phones which may be jammed or not functioning.
 Many preppers plan to use CB radios, ham radios, or walkie talkie systems during a crisis.